-The Company grants performance-based restricted stock units ("PRSUs") under which shares of the Company's common stock may be earned based on the Company's performance compared to defined metrics.
+The Company grants performance-based restricted stock units ("PRSUs") to executives, employees and former executives under which shares of the Company's common stock may be earned based on the Company's performance compared to defined metrics.
 The number of shares earned under a performance award may vary from zero to 150% of the target shares awarded, based upon the Company's performance compared to the metrics.
-The metrics used for the grant are determined by the Company's Compensation Committee of the Board of Directors and are based on internal measures such as the achievement of certain predetermined adjusted EBITDA, EPS growth and EBITDA margin performance goals over a three-year period.
+The metrics used for the grant are determined by the Company's Compensation Committee of the Board of Directors and are based on internal measures such as the achievement of certain predetermined adjusted EBITDA and EBITDA margin performance goals generally over a three-year period.

 The Company recognizes stock-based compensation expense for these awards over the vesting period based on the projected probability of achievement of the performance conditions as of the end of each reporting period during the performance period and may periodically adjust the recognition of such expense, as necessary, in response to any changes in the Company's forecasts with respect to the performance conditions.
-For the years ended December 31, 2023 and 2022, the Company recognized \$3.4 million and \$1.2 million, respectively, of stock-based compensation expense related to outstanding PRSUs.
+For the years ended December 31, 2024, 2023 and 2022, the Company recognized \$3.6 million and \$3.4 million and \$1.2 million, respectively, of stock-based compensation expense related to outstanding PRSUs.